Michael Powell (lobbyist): Federal Communications Commission

 As the chairman of the FCC, Powell led the charge to open up markets in VoIP, Wi-Fi, and Broadband over Powerline (BPL).
-His approach believed that these new communications technologies would allow small companies to take on established corporations, and that regulations often stood in the way of progress.
+His approach presumed that these new communications technologies would allow small companies to take on established corporations, and that regulations often stood in the way of progress.
 Powell's deregulatory policy coincided with a period of significant consolidation in the communications market.
-He advocated an updating of media ownership rules to reflect new communications technologies such as the Internet, a move that critics derided as increasing rampant media consolidation.
+He advocated an updating of media ownership rules to reflect the entrance of new communications technologies such as the Internet.
+Such rules implemented legal restrictions preventing monopolies and oligopolies of ownership and viewpoint amongst media and news providers.
+Powell's moves were derided by critics as likely to increase already rampant media consolidation.

-During his tenure as chair, he spoke at the University of California, San Diego on January 26, 2004.
+During his tenure as chair, he spoke at the University of California, San Diego, on January 26, 2004.
 In the talk, Powell spoke about the policymaking process in Washington, and about how ultra-wideband might impact telecommunications.
-While at the FCC, Powell was also the FCC's defense commissioner and oversaw all National Security Emergency Preparedness functions for the Commission.

 Powell opposed applying telephone-era regulations to new Internet technologies, a move critics charged would deny open access to communications facilities.
-He articulated a policy of network neutrality, and in March 2005 fined Madison River Communications for blocking voice over IP applications, the first-ever government action of its kind.
-Powell worked so consumers could keep phone numbers when switching wireless carriers and championed the National Do Not Call Registry.
+He articulated a policy of network neutrality, and in March 2005 fined Madison River Communications for blocking voice-over-IP (VoIP) applications, the first-ever government action of that kind.
+Powell worked to give consumers the right to keep phone numbers when switching wireless carriers.
+He also championed the National Do Not Call Registry.
+While at the FCC, Powell was also the FCC's defense commissioner and oversaw all National Security Emergency Preparedness functions for the commission.

 In a notable confrontation over the FCC's local telephone competition rules, Powell was outflanked by Republican Kevin Martin, who formed a majority with the FCC's two Democratic commissioners.
 Powell was later vindicated by a D.C.
 Circuit Court decision on March 2, 2004, that struck down Martin's order.
 Three months later, the U.S. Supreme Court let the D.C.
 Circuit decision stand.
-When Powell resigned, Kevin Martin, who served Bush's presidential campaign in Florida, was named the FCC's new Chairman.
+When Powell resigned, Martin (who worked for Bush's presidential campaign in Florida), was named the FCC's new chairman.
 Martin subsequently purged the FCC of many of Powell's staff.

 Some of Powell's initiatives were challenged in federal court.
 Notably, the FCC's BrandX cable modem service decision, which declared cable modem should be free from telephone service regulations, was overturned in the Ninth Circuit case but was reinstated by the Supreme Court.
 The FCC's Broadcast Flag proceeding was overturned by the D.C.
 Circuit Court as an inappropriate exercise of FCC jurisdiction.
-The FCC's Media Ownership rules were likewise blocked by federal court and the television ownership cap set directly by the U.S. Congress.
+The FCC's media ownership rules were likewise blocked by federal court and the television ownership cap set directly by the U.S. Congress.